-- A material shut-in of production by Antero Resources or any of our other customers could adversely affect our business. - The gathering and compression agreement includes minimum volume commitments only under certain circumstances. - Our construction or purchase of new gathering and compression, processing, water handling or other assets may not be completed on schedule, at the budgeted cost or at all, may not operate as designed or at the expected levels, may not result in revenue increases and may be subject to regulatory, environmental, political, legal and economic risks, all of which could adversely affect our financial condition, cash flows and results of operations. - Recent action and the possibility of future action on trade by U.S. and foreign governments has increased the costs of certain equipment and materials used in the construction of our assets and has created uncertainty in global markets, which may adversely affect our income from operations and cash flows. - If third-party pipelines or other midstream facilities interconnected to our gathering and compression systems become partially or fully unavailable, our operating margin and cash flows could be adversely affected. - Our exposure to commodity price risk may change over time. - The fees charged to our customers may not escalate sufficiently to cover increases in costs, or the agreements may be amended with less favorable terms, may not be renewed or may be suspended in some circumstances. - Oil and natural gas producers' operations, especially those using hydraulic fracturing, are substantially dependent on the availability of water.
-Restrictions on the ability to obtain water may incentivize water recycling efforts by oil and natural gas producers, which would decrease the demand for our fresh water delivery services.

-- Increasing attention to environmental, social and governance ("ESG") matters and conversation measures may adversely impact our business. - Our business involves many hazards and operational risks, some of which may not be fully covered by insurance.
+- A material shut-in of production by Antero Resources or any of our other customers could adversely affect our business. - The gathering and compression agreement includes minimum volume commitments only under certain circumstances. - Our construction or purchase of new gathering and compression, processing, water handling or other assets may not be completed on schedule, at the budgeted cost or at all, may not operate as designed or at the expected levels, may not result in revenue increases and may be subject to regulatory, environmental, political, legal and economic risks, all of which could adversely affect our financial condition, cash flows and results of operations. - Recent action and the possibility of future action on trade by U.S. and foreign governments has increased the costs of certain equipment and materials used in the construction of our assets and has created uncertainty in global markets, which may adversely affect our income from operations and cash flows. - If third-party pipelines or other midstream facilities interconnected to our gathering and compression systems become partially or fully unavailable, our operating margin and cash flows could be adversely affected. - Our exposure to commodity price risk may change over time. - The fees charged to our customers may not escalate sufficiently to cover increases in costs, or the agreements may be amended with less favorable terms, may not be renewed or may be suspended in some circumstances. - · Oil and natural gas producers' operations, especially those using hydraulic fracturing, are substantially dependent on the availability of water. - Increasing attention to ESG matters and conservation measures may adversely impact our business. - Our business involves many hazards and operational risks, some of which may not be fully covered by insurance.
 The occurrence of a significant accident or other event that is not fully insured could curtail our operations and have a material adverse effect on our business, financial condition and results of operations. - A pandemic, epidemic or outbreak of an infectious disease, such as COVID-19, may materially adversely affect our business.